-Smart Plugs are a great way to turn 'dumb' gadgets into smart devices.
+Smart Plugs are a great way to turn ‘dumb’ gadgets into smart devices.
 Just plug them in, and you can control the plugged devices from the comforts of your phone.
-Several smart plug brands are competing in the market, but only a couple of them have made to the popular list.
-Amazon Smart Plug and Belkin's WeMo Mini Smart Plug are two such reputed options.
+Several smart plug brands are competing in the market, but only a couple of them have made it to the popular list.
+Amazon Smart Plug and Belkin’s WeMo Mini Smart Plug are two such reputed options.

 While the Belkin WeMo Mini has been there for quite some time, the Amazon Smart Plug made its debut in the latter half of 2018.
-The best thing about this smart plugs is that they do not require any smart home hub.
+The best thing about these smart plugs is that they do not require any smart home hub.
 Plus, they are almost in the same price range.